 It’s overcast outside, much like my mood.
-I’m still physically exhausted and now mentally fatigued from my ears being filled with the harsh sounds of a language I cannot interpret.
-I cannot get onto the WIFI for the Google maps I was depending on.
+I’m physically and mentally exhausted.
+I cannot get onto the WIFI and have no maps of the city.
 I should have bought a scarf yesterday so I could visit the mosques today.
-In spite of the sites I saw yesterday, Istanbul may have been too challenging for me to handle, and I am ready to buy a return plane ticket if I can ever get online…
+Maybe Istanbul is too great a challenge for me.
+Maybe I should buy a return plane ticket if I can ever get online…

 Further down the street is Sultanahmet Square, a lovely stretch of fountains and gardens that form a courtyard between the Ayasofya and the Blue Mosque.
 As I am walking, an older Turkish gentleman matches my stride and strikes up a conversation.
 His English is very good.
 He tells me he’s a retired history teacher, and happy to see Americans here.
-I ask if he is looking for money but he just wants to show me his family rug shop after he has shown me the cathedral, which I need to hurry to see since it closes today at noon for sabbath prayers.
-With some hesitation, I say OK…
+He wants to show me his family rug shop after he has shown me the cathedral (The Blue Mosque).
+After some hesitation, I say OK…

 This is my first visit to a mosque and I am surprised at how light and airy the interior is, a radical departure from the dark churches in Florence.
-The dome stands 141 feet above the floor and is over 100 feet wide.
-There are 260 windows; my guide tells me that the stained glass ones over the eastern wall (facing Mecca) are copies of the originals which have either deteriorated or been destroyed.
-The interior boasts over 21,000 blue tiles made in the factories at the city of Iznik.
+There are 260 windows; the stained glass ones over the eastern wall (facing Mecca) are copies of the originals.
+The interior boasts over 21,000 blue tiles made in the factories in Iznik.
 Verses from the Kor’an embellish the walls here, many of them from the hand of Seyyid kasim Gubari, who was regarded as the greatest calligrapher of his time.

 We exit and I follow him to his family’s rug shop.
 Having been through this process yesterday, I think I’m better prepared for this visit.
 Along the way, he points out the yellow building that is the police station, and the Million Mile marker from which the Roman Empire was measured.
 And then, unbelievably, we arrive at the carpet shop I was at yesterday!
 I refuse to go in.
 “I bet you work for Mustafa, with whom I spoke yesterday.”
 And when he confirms it, I say, “Thank you for the tour.
 And goodbye!”